Clicky

 NERVOUS DRIVERS

 In all these cases the brain automatically triggers the fight-or-flight reaction, which I explain HERE in more detail.
 But of course this reaction is not at all helpful when you’re driving a car.
 Driving actually consists of sitting in a comfortable chair making precise movements with your hands and feet in order to control the vehicle safely.
-There is no strenuous exertion, no need to fight or run, so the fight-or-flight reaction is unnecessary and even potentially dangerous.
-Nervous drivers tend to compensate for this by slowing down excessively, but this annoys other drivers who may bang their horns or even shout at you, making you even more anxious.
+There is no strenuous exertion, no need to fight or run.
+So the fight-or-flight reaction is unnecessary and even potentially dangerous.
+Nervous drivers tend to compensate for this by slowing down excessively.
+But this annoys other drivers who may bang their horns or even shout at you, making you even more anxious.

 To be effective, hypnosis therapy for driving anxiety should include a range of techniques to address all these components of the phobia.
 CLICK HERE for more detailed information on what happens in a therapy session.